-1. DISMISSAL FOR REFUSAL TO TESTIFY BEFORE LOS ANGELES COUNTY GRAND JURY OR OTHER LEGALLY CONSTITUTED OFFICIAL PUBLIC BODY The refusal of any City employee to testify under oath before the Los Angeles County grand Jury or other legally constituted official public body
+1. DISMISSAL FOR REFUSAL TO TESTIFY BEFORE LOS ANGELES COUNTY GRAND JURY OR OTHER LEGALLY CONSTITUTED OFFICIAL PUBLIC BODY The refusal of any City employee to testify under oath before the Los

 Angeles County grand Jury or other legally constituted official public body in a legally authorized investigation of government bribery or other misconduct in public office shall be sufficient cause for the immediate discharge of such City employee.